 Ovulation tests do not measure progesterone.

-So, what do ovulation tests measure?
+So, what hormone do ovulation tests detect?

-Great question!
+You are probably still wondering, what hormone is detected in ovulation tests?
 In order to predict your 2 most fertile days each cycle, most ovulation tests measure LH — the hormone that surges to trigger ovulation.

 Studies show that ovulation typically occurs about 12-36 hours after an LH surge.
 This is why a positive ovulation test, indicating an LH surge, identifies your 2 most fertile days each cycle.

 It’s important to note, however, that not all tests that predict ovulation measure only LH.
 Some tests, like Proov Complete, also measure E1G — a urine marker of estrogen.

 As we mentioned, estrogen rises as our follicles grow, before our ovaries choose a dominant follicle.
 Tracking estrogen levels during the first half of our cycle can help you identify the longest possible fertile window — up to 6 days — so that you can start having intercourse earlier and further maximize your chances at conception.